Warriors (Lin-Manuel Miranda and Eisa Davis album): Plot

 DJ Lynne Pen broadcasts to New York City's gangs, announcing a gathering at Van Cortlandt Park organized by Cyrus of the Gramercy Riffs ("Survive the Night").
 The Warriors, an all-women gang from Coney Island, follow Cyrus's instructions to leave their weapons behind and head uptown ("Roll Call").
 At the park, they perform their signature rhyme ("Warriors' Cypher").
 Cyrus arrives ("Make Way for Cyrus") and calls for a gang truce to ensure peace ("If You Can Count").
 While her message gains support, Luther of the Rogues kills Cyrus and blames Cleon, the Warriors' leader and the only witness.
 As the Riffs attack Cleon, she orders the Warriors to flee ("Derailed").
 With Cleon missing, Swan takes charge, frustrating Ajax.
 They plan to regroup at Union Square Station before heading home ("Woodlawn Cemetery").

 The DJ announces that the truce has been broken and a hit placed on the Warriors.
 They escape an attack by the Turnbull AC's in the Bronx and board a train ("Leave the Bronx Alive"), but a track fire forces them to continue on foot.
 Luther informs the Rogues of his plan to pin the murder on the Warriors ("A Track Fire and a Phone Call") and shares his plan to "watch the world burn" with Cropsy ("Going Down").
 The Warriors encounter the Orphans and feign weakness so that they be allowed to pass through.
-Mercy, the girlfriend of the Orphan's leader Sully, disrupts this by demanding Swan's vest.
+Mercy, the girlfriend of the Orphans' leader Sully, disrupts this by demanding Swan's vest.
 When the Warriors refuse, the Orphans prepare to attack.
 Swan and Ajax throw a Molotov cocktail, scaring off the Orphans ("Orphan Town").
 Impressed, Mercy leaves the Orphans to join the Warriors ("Call Me Mercy").
 Meanwhile, Cleon convinces the new Riffs leader Masai to investigate the real killer ("Still Breathin'").